 Group Health Plans Overview

-Group Health offers coverage to employers, government agencies, and individuals through two different corporations Group Health Cooperative and Group Health Options, Inc.
+Group Health provides coverage to employer groups, government programs, individuals, and families through two health carriers — Group Health Cooperative and Group Health Options, Inc.

 Group Health Cooperative

-Group Health Cooperative offers only health management organization (HMO) plans, in which members select a primary care provider (or personal physician) to manage and coordinate their care.
-The plan pays coverage benefits when a member receives care from a defined network of Group Health Medical Centers and contracted providers.
-It does not cover care received outside the defined network, except for urgent and emergency care.
+Group Health Cooperative is a nonprofit membership organization in Washington state that offers HMO (health maintenance organization) plans.
+With our HMO plans, members select a primary care physician to manage and coordinate their care.
+The plan pays for covered services when a member receives care from a defined network featuring roughly 10,000 providers across Washington state, including Group Health Physicians who practice at Group Health Medical Centers and area hospitals.
+Care received outside the defined network is not covered, except for medically necessary urgent and emergency care.

 Group Health Options, Inc.